Kingsley Jones (rugby union, born 1969): Newport Gwent Dragons (2013–2017)

-Canada (2017–present)
+Canada (2017–2024)

 Following his departure with the Dragons, Jones took up a new role with the Welsh Rugby Union, leading the unions exile programme.
 However, this was a short-term role with Jones being named the head coach of the Canadian national team on 21 September 2017 following the sacking of Mark Anscombe.
 Jones' first game in charge of Canada ended in a 51–9 uncapped loss to the Māori All Blacks in Vancouver.
 The following week, Canada had a record defeat to Georgia, losing 54–22.
 On 18 November, Canada Jones led Canada to their first win in 8 attempts, defeating Spain 37–27.
 However, Canada couldn't back this win up in their final match of their European tour, losing to Fiji 57–17, a record winning margin for the Flying Fijians over Canada.

 In February 2018, Canada failed to qualify for the 2019 Rugby World Cup as Americas 2, after losing both tests to Uruguay (29–38 and 32–31).
 This meant Canada moved to the Repechage tournament for the first ever time.
 The 2018 Americas Rugby Championship saw Jones lead Canada to fourth, with wins over Brazil (45–5) and Chile (17–33).
 During the 2018 June test window, Canada lost all three of their games; losing 48–10 to Scotland, 43–20 to Russia, which was a first ever loss to the Bears, and 47–17 to the United States.
 In November 2018, Jones led Canada into the 2019 Rugby World Cup qualifying Repechage tournament.
 Canada came away with three from three victories after beating Kenya, Germany and Hong Kong to qualify for the World Cup.

 Canada started the World Cup year with a poor 2019 Americas Rugby Championship campaign; finishing fifth – their worst campaign since the tournament formed in 2016.
 They came away with just one victory, beating Chile 56–0 in Langford.
 Their poor form continued into the 2019 World Rugby Pacific Nations Cup, losing all three games to finish bottom of the combined table.

 In 2021 Canada failed to qualify for the 2023 Rugby World Cup in France, the first time that Canada has not been represented.

+Following the 2024 season, Rugby Canada and Jones mutually agreed to part ways.
+His record with the team was 14-34-0 in test matches, and 17-38-0 in all matches.